-During the twelve-month period ended December 31, 2020, the Company accrued \$3.4 million as stock compensation expense associated with the estimate of options to be delivered to eligible participants under the Bonus Option Program and which were granted in February 2021 by the Compensation Committee of the Board of Directors.
+The Company recorded \$0.8 million and \$3.4 million during the years ended December 31, 2021 and 2020, respectively, associated with the estimate of options to be delivered to eligible participants under the Bonus Option Program and which were granted in February

+2022 and 2021 by the Compensation Committee of the Board of Directors.
 In determining the amount of stock compensation to recognize under the Bonus Option Program, the Company estimates the bonus attainment for the year and determines the expected number of options to be delivered to eligible participants.
 A Black-Scholes option pricing model is used to determine the estimated fair value of the expected number of options to be delivered to eligible participants.
-The key elements in determining the estimated fair value include assumptions for volatility, the risk free interest rate, expected dividends and strike price, utilizing the measurement date closing stock price until the grants are authorized.
+The key elements in determining the estimated fair value include assumptions for volatility, the risk-free interest rate, expected dividends and strike price, utilizing the measurement date closing stock price until the grants are authorized.